ionic-team/stencil-site/docs/guides/publishing.md

 #### Considerations

-This distribution strategy is useful when you use an external bundler such as [Vite](https://vitejs.dev/), [WebPack](https://webpack.js.org/) or [Rollup](https://rollupjs.org) to compile your application.
+The `dist-custom-elements` is a direct build of the custom element that extends `HTMLElement`, without any lazy-loading.
+This distribution strategy may be preferred for projects that use an external bundler such as [Vite](https://vitejs.dev/), [WebPack](https://webpack.js.org/) or [Rollup](https://rollupjs.org) to compile the application.
 They ensure that only the components used within your application are bundled into compilation.

 #### Usage in TypeScript